Rompei/exslack/README.md

 ./exslack commands.txt
 ```

-4. When the command finished, notify you on channel you specified.
+4. When the command finish, notify you on channel you specified.
 And if you set log file, an output will be written the log file.

 ## Help